 Requirements may vary from school to school, so you will want to research different program requirements.
 In general, most veterinary schools will expect applicants to have completed the following types of courses:

-For a complete listing of veterinary programs and their admission requirements, click here.
+Complete listing of veterinary programs and their admission requirements.

 GRE: Graduate Record Examination